FundFi Merchant Funding logo

 Braswell&Son Hermitage

 Family-owned pawn shop and luxury goods buyer operating since 1979 across Arkansas and Tennessee.
-Offers pawning, selling, and authenticated pre-owned luxury items with no credit checks.
+Offers pawning, selling, and authenticated pre-owned luxury items with eligibility claims to verify.

-Best for: Consumers with luxury goods needing emergency short-term cash without credit qualification, Individuals looking to sell or liquidate jewelry, watches, handbags, or instruments for immediate payment
+Profile signals: Consumers with luxury goods needing emergency short-term cash with no-credit-qualification claims to verify, Individuals looking to sell or liquidate jewelry, watches, handbags, or instruments for immediate payment

 Chicago Gold Gallery logo